hl7au/au-fhir-pd/pages/_includes/capstatements.md

 |[Location](/StructureDefinition-au-pd-location.html#search)| Australian Location Directory Entry | address-city, address-postalcode, address-state, near, near-distance ||
 |[Endpoint](/StructureDefinition-au-pd-sm-endpoint.html#search)| Australian Endpoint Directory Entry | connection-type, payload-type, au-receivingfacility-namespace-id, au-receivingfacility-universal-id, au-receivingfacility-universal-id-type ||
 {:.grid}

+Expected adherence to seach parameters:
+* _include parameter SHALL be supported to the extent described in above table.
+* _count parameter SHALL be honoured by directory service provider to limit the result count as requested by client consumers.

+Expected Bundle result support and behaviour:
+* Bundle.link (paging) MAY be supplied by directory service provider, this is most useful as _count limit on result count suggests paging is desirable.
+* Bundle.link (paging) with relation 'next' (http://www.iana.org/assignments/link-relations/link-relations.xhtml#link-relations-1) MUST be supported by client consuming system to allow next page retrieval when available.